The Ultimate Guide to Shipping a Car to Another State: Step-by-Step with Quotes and Paperwork

 If you find any new damage, no matter how small, you must note it on the Bill of Lading before signing.
 This is your only chance to document the issue.
 Take photos of the new damage and immediately contact the shipping company to begin the claim process.

-Tips for Saving Money While Shipping A Car Accross Country
+Tips for Saving Money While Shipping A Car Across Country

 You don't have to break the bank to ensure your cross country car shipping is safe and successful.
 With some smart planning, you can significantly lower your car shipping cost while still trusting your vehicle is in good hands.